INDRAL/book/README.md

 In the project directory, you can the home page

 Runs the app in the development mode.\
-Open https://bookshelf-g2al.onrender.com/Home to view it in your browser.
+Open https://bookshelf-g2al.onrender.com/Home to view it in your browser.It will take some time to load.

 The page will reload when you make changes.\